Self-sovereign identity: Technical aspects

 SSI addresses the difficulty of establishing trust in an interaction.
-In order to be trusted, one party in an interaction will present credentials to the other parties, and those relying on the parties can verify that the credentials came from an issuer that they trust.
+In order to be trusted, one party in an interaction will present credentials to the other parties, and those can verify that the credentials came from an issuer that they trust.
 In this way, the verifier's trust in the issuer is transferred to the credential holder.
 This basic structure of SSI with three participants is sometimes called "the trust triangle".

 It is generally recognized that for an identity system to be self-sovereign, users control the verifiable credentials that they hold, and their consent is required to use those credentials.
 This reduces the unintended sharing of users' personal data.
 This is contrasted with the centralized identity paradigm where identity is provided by some outside entity.

 In an SSI system, holders generate and control unique identifiers called decentralized identifiers.
 Most SSI systems are decentralized, where the credentials are managed using crypto wallets and verified using public-key cryptography anchored on a distributed ledger.
 The credentials may contain data from an issuer's database, a social media account, a history of transactions on an e-commerce site, or attestation from friends or colleagues.

+Blockchain account standards

+Some blockchain identity systems use smart contracts as accounts with attachable data and permissions.
+ERC-725 is a draft Ethereum standard for smart-contract accounts with generic data storage and execution.
+LUKSO's Universal Profiles apply this model to on-chain profiles, combining a recoverable smart-contract account with public profile data for decentralized applications.